France petitions to have Joséphine Baker honoured with Voltaire, Rousseau at the Panthéon

-Category: World Hits: 4A petition circulating on the internet is pushing for American-born French dancer Joséphine Baker to be buried in the Panthéon, an honour reserved for France’s national heroes.
+Category: World Hits: 7A petition circulating on the internet is pushing for American-born French dancer Joséphine Baker to be buried in the Panthéon, an honour reserved for France’s national heroes.
 The move would highlight the “acts of courage” of a free and committed artist, who was a feminist, resisted Nazi Germany during World War II, and who also fought actively against racism and antisemitism.

 Read more https://www.france24.com/en/france/20210530-france-petitions-to-have-josephine-baker-honoured-with-voltaire-rousseau-at-the-panth%C3%A9on